GDP in Hungary

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-The GKI economic sentiment indicator edged up from October’s nearly three-year low of minus 4.5 points to minus 2.2 points in November.
+The GKI economic sentiment indicator ticked down from January’s one-year high of 0.2 points to 0.1 points in February.